 Who should use Budget by Paycheck?

-Each type of budgeting has its benefits and drawbacks, so it is important to consider the system that will work best for you!
+Each type of budgeting has its benefits and drawbacks, so it is essential to consider the system that will work best for you!

 Budget by Paycheck is a wonderful choice for:

-Beginning budgeters– Even though it requires more upfront work, a Budget by Paycheck will help a budgeting newbie monitor spending in manageable bite-sized pieces.
+- Beginning budgeters– Even though it requires more upfront work, a Budget by Paycheck will help a budgeting newbie monitor spending in manageable bite-sized pieces.
+You only need to budget until your next paycheck, so the system is a significant first step to budgeting.

-Type A Personalities- A budget by paycheck is a great fit for very organized and analytical personalities.
+- Type A Personalities– A budget by paycheck is a great fit for very organized and analytical personalities who want more control of their finances and monthly expenses.

 What other budgeting systems are available?